-Social Work Student Association
+Social Work Student Association Constitution

-Revised September 22, 2008
+Revised September 11, 2013

 The name of this organization shall be known as the Social Work Student Association.
 The organization is a student organization in the department of Social Work at Western Illinois University.

 The objectives of this organization shall be:

-- To promote interest in volunteer service to the community.
+a.
+To promote interest in volunteer service to the community.